intel-iot-devkit/how-to-code-samples/color-match-game/javascript/README.md

 From this exercise, developers will learn how to:<br>

 - Connect the Intel® Edison board or Intel® IoT Gateway, computing platforms designed for prototyping and producing IoT and wearable computing products.<br>
-- Interface with the Intel® Edison board or Intel® Arduino/Genuino 101 board IO and sensor repository using MRAA and UPM from the Intel® IoT Developer Kit, a complete hardware and software solution to help developers explore the IoT and implement innovative projects.<br>
+- Interface with the Intel® Edison board or Arduino 101\* (branded Genuino 101\* outside the U.S.) board IO and sensor repository using MRAA and UPM from the Intel® IoT Developer Kit, a complete hardware and software solution to help developers explore the IoT and implement innovative projects.<br>
 - Run this code sample in Intel® XDK IoT Edition, an IDE for creating applications that interact with sensors and actuators, enabling a quick start for developing software for the Intel® Edison board or Intel® IoT Gateway.<br>
 - Set up a web application server to let users play the color matching game using their web browser.

 ## What it is

-Using an Intel® Edison or or Intel® IoT Gateway, this project lets you create a color match game.<br>
+Using an Intel® Edison board or or Intel® IoT Gateway, this project lets you create a color match game.<br>
 - a UI of the game is exposed through an embedded server, providing with buttons for color matching as well as a "start game" button<br>
-- when starting the game, for each level a sequence of colors is displayed on the RGB LCD screen of the Intel® Edison board or Arduino 101\* (branded Genuino 101\* outside the U.S.).
+- when starting the game, for each level a sequence of colors is displayed on the RGB LCD screen of the Intel® Edison board or Arduino 101\* (branded Genuino 101\* outside the U.S.) board.
 The player needs to click on the corresponding buttons on the website.
 - for each level the sequence has one more color.<br>
 - when a user clicks a color, the same color is displayed on the RGB LCD screen.<br>
 - different tones are played when user clicks on color buttons.